 Why?
 Well, Biron played well enough for starters.
 Can't blame him on the Rolston goal as he was screened by David Clarkson and the shot from Rolston was like a laser-bullet.
 His only real mistake was keeping his legs open when Murphy unloaded his shot.
 What also stymied the Devils were the Islanders' committment on defense to clog the middle.
 The Devils didn't get a lot of space in the slot, they couldn't get many passes into the slot, and even off the rush, a white sweater was ever present in the middle.
 Rebounds?
 Forget about it.
 Biron controlled them fairly well and the Islanders were in good position to clear them out as needed.
 Allowing 31 shots isn't exactly an superb performance for any defense; but they should be commended for forcing the Devils to adjust where they shoot.

 What also didn't help is that some players had relatively quiet games.
 Believe it or not, Zach Parise didn't get a single shot on net tonight - 3 misses and one attempt blocked.
 Travis Zajac was more productive in terms of shots with 4, but he didn't get a really great chance and many of his passes were forced.
-Dainius Zubrus moved a lot of people around, won 8 of 12 faceoffs, but he only managed two shots on net (and one attempted shot that knocked - link goes to NHL.com video of hit).
+Dainius Zubrus moved a lot of people around, won 8 of 12 faceoffs, but he only managed two shots on net (and one attempted shot that knocked Brendan Witt right over at the end of the first - link goes to NHL.com video of hit).
 Rolston and David Clarkson had big nights with 6 shots each; but were many of them truly great shots?
 Not really.
-Not all of the Devils' best offensive players were having great offensive nights and so, the offense suffered despite putting 31 on Biron. right over at the end of the first
+Not all of the Devils' best offensive players were having great offensive nights and so, the offense suffered despite putting 31 on Biron.

 I will say that tonight was probably the best performance I've seen by the fourth line all season.
 Rod Pelley and Ilkka Pikkarainen both got assists on Murphy's goal; and they brought energy without taking a penalty (6 hits combined).
 If they keep this kind of play up, maybe Lemaire will give them more minutes per game.
 An effective fourth line, I think, benefits the other three overall.
 Namely because the other three lines won't have to play as many minutes and the opposition will have to worry about three more forwards to deal with.